cdb/project-updates/README.md

 # project-updates

-An action to update your slack with what's changed on a project board:
+An action to see what's changed on a project board:

 - Reads from V2 projects on GitHub
 - Stores data as a JSON file committed to a repository
 - Accepts field filters to narrow down issues returned
-- Post changes (add/remove/changed/completed) to as Slack channel
+- Outputs changes (add/remove/changed/completed) which can then be used however wanted (such as sent to a slack channel)
 - Can output to a summary on the check run

 Example configuration: